REVIEW: THREE COLOUR DESERT CAMOUFLAGE UNIFORM (DCU) COAT

 In November 2011, after a nineteen year run, the Air Force concluded its trials of a DCU replacement and officially ditched it for the Airman Battle Uniform (ABU).

-The DCU was either sold to or licenced by a number of other countries including: Bosnia and Herzegovina (used in Afghanistan), Croatia, Georgia (used in Iraq and Afghanistan), Iraq, Israel, Kuwait, Latvia, North Macedonia, Saudi Arabia, and Senegal.
+The DCU has been either sold to or licenced to a number of other countries including: Bosnia and Herzegovina (used in Afghanistan), Croatia, Georgia (used in Iraq and Afghanistan), Iraq, Israel, Kuwait, Latvia, North Macedonia, Saudi Arabia, and Senegal.

 POCKETS: Four total.
 Two on chest, two on waist, with hook & loop tape above each chest pocket.
 Left chest pocket has opening in flap and internal section for pens.